mjnickerson/csci-89a-final_project/README.md

 ## Acknowledgments

+* Thank you to Professor Zoran Djordjevic and the TA staff of Harvard University Summer CSCI-S89A for their input and support.

 * This project is based on a foundational paper by David Lang and Klint Kanopka at Stanford University.

     *  Lang, K. K. a., Adversarial Examples for Neural Automatic Essay Scoring Systems.
 Stanford University cs224n/15720509, (2019).